Maly Berlin and the Brown House, functionalist apartment building

-Today, the Brown House is rundown.
-When newly built, it must have looked inviting and modern.
+Today, the Brown House looks still inviting and modern.
 The original colour scheme of green and white window frames and brown-yellow plaster are still in place.
 As is the red brick lining of the windows and some of the wooden blinds.

 The Brown House: who lived there?

 On 15 March 1939, Hitler proclaimed the Protectorate of Bohemia and Moravia, and these Czech lands were from then on part of the Third Reich.
 German members of the Reich administration, the Gestapo, and others in high positions arrived in Prague.
 Housing was needed for these newcomers.